GPlates/GPlates/doc-python-api/sample-code/pygplates_create_topological_features.rst

 Finally we take our topological *boundary* sections (that join together to form a polygon boundary) and our topological *interior* sections
 (that form interior constraints within the deforming region) and create a :class:`topological network geometry<pygplates.GpmlTopologicalNetwork>`.
-We then pass that, along with the feature type, into :meth:`pygplates.Feature.create_topological_feature` to create our topological network feature:
+We then pass that into :meth:`pygplates.Feature.create_topological_network_feature` to create our topological network feature:
 ::

-    topological_network_feature = pygplates.Feature.create_topological_feature(
+    topological_network_feature = pygplates.Feature.create_topological_network_feature(
-        topological_network_feature_type,
         pygplates.GpmlTopologicalNetwork(
             topological_network_boundary_sections,
             topological_network_interiors))